bigskysoftware/hypermedia-systems-book/ch00-introduction.typ

 to be called Single Page Applications (SPAs).
 Rather than navigating between pages, these web applications use JavaScript for updating the user interface directly.
 When they communicate with a server, these applications typically use JSON API calls via AJAX.
-And they often update the user interface using a "`reactive`" style frontend JavaScript library.
+And they often update the user interface using a "reactive" style frontend JavaScript library.

 In these applications HTML becomes a (somewhat awkward) graphical interface